cenit-io/eCapi/docs/user-guide/authentication.md

 ```

 ## 3. Sign a request
-After the an access token is obtained, every request to OMNA must be signed in order to authorize the operation.
+After the token is obtained, every request to OMNA must be signed in order to authorize the operation.
 The sign process of every request is described bellow:
-1. Add access token and current datetime as url request parameter.
+1. Add token and current datetime as url request parameter.
 2. Take all params (url parameters and body parameters) in a json string representation.
 3. Remove all quotes
-4. Generate an sha256 hmac resume value with access token as key.
+4. Generate an sha256 hmac resume value with secret code as key.
 5. Add hmac value as an URL parameter.

 As an example code in axios javascript: